-With its powerful¾fault management system, Applications Manager procures data on the faults that occur in¾the system, as well as drilled-down data on the origins of those faults.¾This¾speeds up the¾fault analysis and troubleshooting process¾considerably.¾It's easy to configure thresholds for various performance attributes and raise alarms whenever those thresholds are breached.
+With its powerful fault management system, Applications Manager Kafka management tool procures data on the faults that occur in the system, as well as drilled-down data on the origins of those faults.
+This speeds up the fault analysis and troubleshooting process considerably.
+It's easy to configure thresholds for various performance attributes and raise alarms whenever those thresholds are breached.

-You can also associate actions,¾such as¾email/SMS escalation,¾Windows service action,¾and¾MBean operation,¾with thresholds.
-These can be performed automatically when thresholds are violated.¾You can also set up¾anomaly profiles with dynamic baselines to investigate gradual performance degradation which might otherwise go unnoticed.
+You can also associate actions, such as email/SMS escalation, Windows service action, and MBean operation, with thresholds.
+These can be performed automatically when thresholds are violated.
+Very few Kafka monitoring tools like Applications Manager allow you to set up anomaly profiles with dynamic baselines to investigate gradual performance degradation which might otherwise go unnoticed.

-Applications Manager's Kafka monitoring tool provides¾extensive reports¾on all important performance attributes.¾With these reports, you can¾analyze the historical trends of various metrics to make informed decisions.
-Along with Kafka monitoring, Applications Manager also enables you to predict growth and utilization trends using machine learning techniques,¾which helps you¾during capacity planning.
+Applications Manager's Kafka monitoring tool provides extensive reports on all important performance attributes.
+With these reports, you can analyze the historical trends of various metrics to make informed decisions.
+Along with Apache Kafka monitoring, Applications Manager also enables you to predict growth and utilization trends using machine learning techniques, which helps you during capacity planning.

 Apart from Apache Kafka monitoring, Applications Manager also offers monitoring for the following middleware servers: